0z5/resources/README.md

 I acknowledge that I won't use any of the resources in this repository for commercial purposes, and I won't modify, alter, or try to sell them.

-I won't take any responsibility for anything.
+I won't take any responsibility for anything whatsoever.

 ##